 Spoke’n Hostel, Mitchell (Oregon, USA)

 This hostel is located in a church and they only take donations.
-The owners are incredible friendly and helpful and it’s very nicely decorated.
+The owners are incredibly friendly and helpful and it’s very nicely decorated.

 The Upcycled Hostel, Ica (Peru)